Speech and Debate Alumni

 Idina Menzel rose to prominence when she originated the role of Maureen Johnson in the Broadway musical Rent.
 Her performance earned her a Tony Award nomination in 1996.
 She reprised the role in the musical’s 2005 film adaptation.
 In 2003, Menzel originated the role of Elphaba in the Broadway musical Wicked, a performance for which she won the Tony Award for Best Actress in a Musical.
 Menzel returned to Broadway as Elizabeth Vaughan in the 2014 musical If/Then, which earned her a third Tony Award nomination.
 Additionally, Menzel is known for being the voice of Queen Elsa in Walt Disney Animation Studios’ hit 2013 musical film Frozen, in which she sang the Oscar and Grammy Award-winning song “Let It Go.”
 The song reached number 5 on the Billboard Hot 100 chart, making Menzel the first Tony Award-winning actress to reach the top 10.

 Celeste Ng is an American author.
 Her debut novel, Everything I Never Told You, has won multiple awards, was a New York Times bestseller, Amazon’s #1 Best Book of 2014, and appeared on the Best Book of the Year lists of more than a dozen outlets.
 Her short story, Girls at Play, won a Pushcart Prize in 2012.
-Ng’s second novel, Little Fires Everywhere, was released September 12, 2017, and tells the story of two families in Shaker Heights, Ohio.
+Ng’s second novel, Little Fires Everywhere, tells the story of two families in Shaker Heights, Ohio.
+The book was an instant New York Times Bestseller and Amazon’s Best Novel of 2017.

 Filmmaker Roberto Orci is a prolific writer and producer across both film and TV.
 Roberto is the billion dollar filmmaker behind some of the decade’s biggest films including Mission: Impossible III, Eagle Eye, Transformers, Transformers: Revenge of the Fallen, Cowboys and Aliens, and the Star Trek films.
 He also executive produced the hit romantic comedy The Proposal.
 His writing and producing credits have grossed more than $4 billion worldwide.
 Roberto competed in Policy Debate in high school.